ChrisKeefe/ChrisKeefe.github.io/_drafts/2022-05-27-hard-road-to-mehamn.md

 reserved a hytte (cabin) for the night, and put most of what we had left in the tank into getting there before they stopped serving dinner.
+Failed attempts taste much sweeter with a good meal in you.

 ## New friends at the Ifjord camping